-Peter Saunders is an independent researcher and writer, focusing on welfare reform, social mobility, income inequality and poverty.
-He publishes with think-tanks including Policy Exchange and Civitas in London and the Centre for Independent Studies in Sydney.
-He holds the honorary titles of Distinguished Fellow of the CIS, Professorial Research Fellow at Civitas, and Professor Emeritus of the University of Sussex.
+Peter Saunders recently retired as an independent social policy researcher whose work has focused on welfare reform, social mobility, income inequality and poverty.
+He holds the honorary titles of Distinguished Fellow of the Centre for Independent Studies, Professorial Research Fellow at Civitas, and Professor Emeritus of the University of Sussex.

 He spent 25 years as lecturer, reader and professor at Sussex, where he taught sociology and urban studies.
 In this time, he also held visiting academic posts at Brown, Bremen, Melbourne, Canterbury and the Australian National universities.
 In 1999 he left academe and moved to Australia to become Research Manager at the Australian Institute of Family Studies, and in 2001 he became Social Research Director at the Centre for Independent Studies where he remained until 2008, when he returned to Britain.

-His publications include Social Theory and the Urban Question (1981/1986), A Nation of Home Owners (1990), Privatisation and Popular Capitalism (1994), Capitalism: A Social Audit (1995), Australia's Welfare Habit (2004), Social Mobility Myths (2010) and The Rise of the Equalities Industry (2011).
+His publications include Urban Politics (1979), Social Theory and the Urban Question (1981/1986), A Nation of Home Owners (1990), Privatisation and Popular Capitalism (1994), Capitalism: A Social Audit (1995), Australia's Welfare Habit (2004), Social Mobility Myths (2010), The Rise of the Equalities Industry (2011), Beyond Beveridge (2013) and Restoring A Nation of Home Owners (2016).
 He is also co-author of two student text books, An Introduction to British Politics (now in its third edition) and The Survey Methods Workbook (2004), and in 2009 he self-published a novel, The Versailles Memorandum.
 His academic books have been translated into German, Italian, Korean, Romanian, Portugese, Turkish and Mandarin.

 Educated at Selhurst Grammar School, Croydon; University of Kent, Canterbury; Chelsea College, London.